 Say someone buys something on facebook and the experience is bad or the product is of low quality.
 The slighted customer is just as likely to blame Facebook as the actual seller for the bad experience.
 Because of this, he might avoid buying

 Why?
-Because the customer knows Facebook’s brand.
-And since Facebook was an intermediary in the exchange.
-Therefore, any negative experience with a Facebook advertiser reflects on Facebook directly.
+Because the customer knows Facebook’s brand, and since Facebook was the intermediary in the exchange, they are the brand that the customer remembers.
+Not some no-name advertising partner.
+Therefore, any negative experience with a Facebook advertiser reflects back on Facebook directly.

 As bad actors have become more advanced in their ways, so too has Facebook.
 Whereas once cloaking was relatively easy, once it became popular among spammers, Facebook dropped the hammer.
 Hard.

 Now they use multiple methods of verification that are significantly more effective than older tools.
 And, according to Facebook, they even have an advanced AI that can recognize patterns associated with cloaking.